Serge-pnz/dev-tools/userscripts/chatgpt-bookmarks/README.md

 Tampermonkey userscript for ChatGPT that adds per-conversation message bookmarks.

 ## Features
-- Bookmark any message (☆/★)
+- BAdd / remove bookmarks on messages (☆/★)
-- Bookmarks are isolated per conversation
+- Rename bookmarks (in the panel)
 - Quick panel to view/manage bookmarks (scrollable)
+- Panel UI: RU/EN (toggle, selection is saved)
+- Owner mark: A (assistant) / U (user)
+- Bookmarks are isolated per conversation (by URL)
-- Jump to a saved message with smooth scroll and highlight
+- Jump to a saved message (smooth scroll + highlight)
-- Stores data locally in `localStorage` (no external sync)
+- Stores data locally in localStorage (no external sync)

 ## Install
 1. Install the Tampermonkey extension.